 Several shipping industry organisations have published the "Interim Industry Transit Advice, Southern Red Sea and Gulf of Aden September 2024".
 Among other information, the document includes considerations about routing and vessel hardening.
 The Joint Maritime Information Centre has also issued bridge emergency reference cards in October 2024.
+Finally, a new BMP measures applicable to Red Sea transits.

-Both documents are available via www.maritimeglobalsecurity.org.
+All documents are available via www.maritimeglobalsecurity.org.